 Jerusalem Digital Paintings

 More Commissioned Illustrations

-Furthermore, when I agreed to do some line drawings to illustrate two of Ruth Fogelman’s poetry books I was very pleased to use my new ipad.
+Soon after buying my ipad I started doing some line drawings to illustrate two of Ruth Fogelman’s poetry books.
+I was finding joy in digital art.
 Working digitally helped me make changes more easily, and, of course, without the need for drying time.

+Jerusalem Digital Paintings